Six Essential Tips for Labor Preparation at Home

 * Bonus tip: The birth ball is also a great way to settle your baby and bounce them to sleep with a soothing rhythm.
 This is a game changer when your arms are tired, you can use your ball to bounce while holding your babe.

-Clary Sage essential oil: Clary Sage is a lovely herb in essential oil form that can help to promote labor contractions.
+Clary Sage Essential Oil: Clary Sage is a lovely herb in essential oil form that can help promote labor contractions.
 Avoid using this essential oil directly on your skin, and use caution when using it with a carrier oil like jojoba oil.
 Ideally, a diffuser is the way to go.
 Emit it through a diffuser in a room where you will spend time in.
 You can even set it up in your room right before you go to sleep or during a meditation session which is a lovely time to get quiet and connect with your baby.

 I usually tell people who are waiting for their baby to come that your baby is in charge.
 They will guide much of how the labor preparation process goes.
 Our work is to help you create space, encourage opening, and release tension so your baby and your body can do their work.
 Labor preparation acupuncture also helps accomplish these things.
 If you are interested in learning more about how acupuncture can help you during your pregnancy, click here.